DigiBP/Team-Strawberries/README.md

 * Lead Time (">=5",)

 Here is our longlist grading:

 A, this is the highest grade.
 The supplier fullfills all necessary criterias.
 B, this is the medium grade.
 The supplier is placed on the waiting list, in case the perferred supplier is not fullfilling his deliverables.
-C, this is the lowest grade.
+R, this is the lowest grade.
 The supplier is rejected directly, since the criterias set are not fullfilled.

 *include the decision table*

-## Potential of the as-is-process
+## Process Improvement

 * The steps of the evaluation can be automized
 * The request of information and price can be automized

+### Process Digiization & Automation

-## Steps to be taken
+### Steps to be taken

 ## The 'To-Be-Process':